-Cheese is extremely rich in calcium and can play an important role in your dog’s bone formation, muscle contractions and other bodily functions.
-Many cheeses also contain vitamin D, protein and essential fatty acids.
+Cheese is extremely rich in calcium and can play an important role in your dog’s bone formation, muscle contractions, and other bodily functions.
+Many kinds of cheese also contain vitamin D, protein and essential fatty acids.

 The primary concern with giving your dog cheese is whether or not he/she is lactose intolerant.
 Gas, bloating and diarrhea are the most common symptoms of lactose intolerance in dogs.

 If you choose to give your dog cheese, do so in moderation, primarily because of the high-fat content.